 Use a wire rack between your plate and pot

 This is very similar to the DIY dumpling steaming method above.
-The difference is, you will replace the aluminum foil balls with a metal rack.
+The difference is, that you will replace the aluminum foil balls with a metal rack.
 You’ve probably seen one of these racks before and have one tucked away somewhere.

-Many people use them to cool their baked goods fresh from the oven, for roasting, or for grilling.
+Many people use them to cool their baked goods fresh from the oven, for roasting, or grilling.
 Just as they keep your goodies elevated while they cool, they’ll raise your plate from the pot as your dumplings steam.
-Using an aluminum rack will allow more steam to flow freely through to the plate.
+Using an aluminum rack will allow more steam to flow freely through the plate.

 With this method, you can use a pot or a wok to boil the water.
 Just make sure the rack holds the plate high enough not to touch the water.
 Or you might need to make sure there is not too much water.